How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 But there is often confusion about the process.
 Is it the same as Class A?
 Is it cheaper?
 Do you still need to go to school?

 The question how do you get a class b cdl license has a specific answer in 2026, thanks to federal training mandates.
 It is easier than Class A, but you cannot just "wing it."
 This guide is your roadmap.
-We will break down the vehicles, the costs, and the exact 4-step process to get your license and start working.
+For more on Class B test topics, see our Class B CDL Practice Test.

 First, What Exactly is a Class B Vehicle?